faizancodes/SATA-ChatBot/README.md

         - Follow the steps accordingly to obtain your AppID

 # How To Run

    - If you do not have git installed, make sure to download it from [here](https://git-scm.com/downloads).
 Installing git will save you a lot of time installing files in the future
-        - Once you have git installed, run
+        - Once you have git installed, run `git clone https://github.com/faizancodes/SATA-ChatBot.git` to download all the files from this repository.

-   - First, download the zip file containing all the source code and unzip the folder.
-Then, move the folder to your desktop and rename it to **ChatBot**
+   - Then, run `cd SATA-Chatbot` to navigate to the corresponding folder with all the files you just downloaded and run `pip install -r requirements.txt` to install all the necessary libraries for the program to run

    - Open the `sata_chatbot.py` file and change the `app_id` variable located on line 70 to your designated Wolfram Alpha AppID.

 ![image](https://user-images.githubusercontent.com/43652410/96471993-f3d2ab00-11fd-11eb-8f5c-2cb4bdfcdbf3.png)

-   - Run `cd desktop` in terminal to navigate to your desktop directory.
-Then, run `cd ChatBot` to navigate to that folder and finally run `sata_chatbot.py` to execute the code.
+   - Run `sata_chatbot.py` to execute the code.

    - When you run the code, your terminal should look like this: